University of Waterloo Stratford School of Interaction Design and Business: History

-Christie MicroTiles Wall
+Christie MicroTiles wall

-Located in the centre of the University of Waterloo Stratford School of Interaction Design and Business is its Christie MicroTiles wall which is the tallest display of its kind in the world.
-It is three-storeys high, with 150 MicroTiles that can reproduce 115 percent of the NTSC colour gamut, exceeding typical LCD flat panels by more than 50 percent.
+Located in the centre of the University of Waterloo Stratford School of Interaction Design and Business is its 3-story tall Christie MicroTiles wall, composed of 150 individual MicroTiles.
 The wall is used to showcase student content, highlight creative accomplishments and provide an open source canvas for digital media research.

 The University of Waterloo Stratford School's Christie MicroTile wall was the Gold Winner in the Education and Healthcare category of the 2013 Apex Awards.

-Engage: UX + Gamification Research Lab

-Located in the University of Waterloo Stratford School, it is used by students and faculty for research, experimentation, prototype development and commercialization as it pertains to UX and gamification.